-The tale of how Kuber became the "Lord of all riches" is an The tale of how Kuber became the Lord of all riches is an interesting one.
+The tale of how Kuber became the "Lord of all riches" is an interesting one.
 As a reward for his severe penance, Kuber was granted the initial status semi-god by Lord Brahma and was made the king of Lanka, along with which he also got the Pushpak Viman.
 Ravan was Kuber's half brother and after acquiring a boon from Brahma, he drove Kuber away from Lanka and seized his Pushpaka Viman.
 Kuber fled north to the Himalayas, there he settled on the Mount Gandhamandana, near Mount Kailash and started praying to please Lord Shiva.
-The Padma Purana says that Kuber prayed to Shiva for many years, and due to his severe austerities Shiva granted him the kingship of Yakshas and the status of custodian. granted him the kingship of Yakshas and the status of custodian, maintainer and the distributor of all wealth on earth to the souls of the universe.
+The Padma Purana says that Kuber prayed to Shiva for many years, and due to his severe austerities Shiva granted him the kingship of Yakshas and the status of custodian, maintainer and the distributor of all wealth on earth to the souls of the universe.
 Thus he was elevated to the position of god of all wealth on earth.
 This boon was bestowed upon Kuber by Lord Shiva on the day of Akshay Tritiya.